-When we are in the Jewish neighborhood of Once, we generally walk a couple of blocks, between the Kosher deli and the synagogue, and sometimes between the synagogue and the AMIA, depending on the flow of the Tour.
+When we are in the Jewish neighborhood of Once, we generally walk a couple of blocks –to see the Jewish stores and to walk between the AMIA and the Kosher restaurant.

 Generally (when there are 4 or more people registered for the Tour) we have an air-conditioned van with a private driver.

-If there are only two or three people in the Tour, we manage with taxis to move around neighborhoods.
+If there are only two people in the Tour, we manage with taxis to move around neighborhoods.

 The first part of the Tour of Jewish Buenos Aires is done in Plaza de Mayo, which is often part of general city tours as well.
 However, the general city tours generally spend little time in Plaza de Mayo and only give you a very general overview of it.
 What we learn in Plaza de Mayo in the Tour of Jewish Buenos Aires is a major and essential part of our tour –some people say it is the “soul” of the tour !– and we cover the Plaza in very great depth and in a very unique way, from a Jewish perspective, that is not done in any of the general city tours.
 If you are doing a private tour of the city on your own, our recommendation is for you to tell the guide of the general city tour NOT to cover Plaza de Mayo, as we cover it in depth on our tour!
 Still, again, if you do cover Plaza de Mayo in a general tour, do not worry about duplication.